End of Life: Helping with Comfort and Care

 - Being unable to speak or make oneself understood

-- Eating problems such as difficulty swallowing or no appetite
+- Eating problems such as difficulty swallowing

-Many family members taking care of dying Alzheimer's disease patients at home expressed relief when death happened—for themselves and for the person who died.
+Many family members taking care of a person with advanced dementia at home feel relief when death happens—for themselves and for the person who died.
 It is important to realize such feelings are normal.
-Hospice—whether used at home or in a facility—gives family caregivers needed support near the end of life, as well as help with their grief, both before and after their family member dies.
+Hospice—whether used at home or in a facility (such as a nursing home)—gives family caregivers needed support near the end of life, as well as help with their grief, both before and after their family member dies.

-You will want to understand how the available medical options presented by the health care team fit into your family’s particular needs.
+You will want to understand how the available medical options presented by the healthcare team fit into your family’s particular needs.
 You might want to ask questions such as:

-Publication Date: September 2012
+Publication Date: July 2016

-Page Last Updated: January 22, 2015
+Page Last Updated: August 16, 2016